rembab/Elixir-Search-Engine/README.md

 ### Method 1: docker image
 Simply run  the project's [docker image](https://hub.docker.com/repository/docker/rembab/search_engine/general) and open http://localhost:8080/apps in your browser.
 This will run the search engine as a livebook application in your browser.

+The docker image is quite big and contains the affermentioned arXiv metadata dataset with 300000 loaded documents for demonstration purposes.
+Also includes a JSON file with top 1 million entries of the dataset.
+If you want to test the engine against more data you need to supply it with your own JSON dataset.

+Since the data is already loaded into the database in the image, you can just boot the image, initalize the database and start typing queries and seeing the results.

 To run the docker image simply open your system's command line (terminal/cmd/powershell etc.) and execute:
 ```bash
 docker run -p 8080:8080 rembab/search_engine:latest